Enjoy HIGHLANDER to the fullest get ready for Adventure of a Lifetime!

 Littering

 We believe our participants love and cherish nature and all its beauty.
-We know you wouldn’t litter, so please bring a waste bag for your litter.
+We know you wouldn’t litter, so please carry the waste bag provided by the organization.

-Littering on and around trails, checkpoints, and mountain lodges is forbidden.
+Littering on and around trails, checkpoints, and campgrounds is forbidden.
 Litterers will be disqualified and banned from applying to any future HIGHLANDER events.

 Dogs